rdavisau/tbc/readme.md

 `reset`: resets the state of the incremental compiler - removes all trees and references, and asks the target to resend dependencies.

+`watch {path}`: relative to the last changed file's directory, recursively finds all .cs in at `path` and below and adds them to the incremental compilation. e.g. `watch .` to include all files in the same directory as the current file being changed, without having to trigger changes against them all individually

 ### target commands

 Commands prefixed with '!' will be sent to targets rather than the host.
 There are no built-in commands supported by the target, but you can add support for arbitrary commands to your `IReloadManager` by implementing the `ExecuteCommand` method.
 For example, a `goto` command in a prism app could be implemented using the code below, which walks the service container for pages and allows them to be chosen from a menu (if not specified as an argument to the command):